 Photo Tours can be arranged for a half-day, full-day, or they can span multiple days.
-Some Photo Tours are scheduled for specific dates with open enrollment, others are booked exclusively on a private basis for individuals or groups.
+While some Photo Tours are scheduled for specific dates with open enrollment, most are booked exclusively on a private basis for individuals or groups.

 Although our Photo Tours do not focus on instruction, we are happy to provide photo tips and suggestions to help you get the most out of your time with us.

 If developing photographic knowledge and skills are your primary objectives, our Workshops are structured instructional programs designed to help you master specific aspects of photography as efficiently as possible.
 The goal in our Workshops is to utilize locations primarily for their educational potential within a specific area of photography.